xSyki/xSyki/README.md

 # 👋 Hi, I’m Mikolaj

-- 👀 I’m interested in Frontend Development, 3D art and video editing.
+- 👀 I’m interested in Frontend Development, technical seo and website optimization.
 - 📫 If you see anything I can help you with, feel free to email me.
 E-mail: mikolaj@syki.pl

 ## Connect with me: